SAR Technology: 'Incident Commander V5' Software

-Blackcomb Helicopters searching Whistler's alpine glaciers
+Searching Whistler's alpine glaciers

 Stormbound and lost in Whistler's Alpine Wilderness.

-On Friday 20th August 2004 Samuel Black, a 39 year-old university professor from Vancouver, set off on an overnight scrambling trip into Whistler's Brandywine Mountain region.
+On Friday 20th August Samuel Black, a 39 year-old university professor from Vancouver, set off on an overnight scrambling trip into Whistler's Brandywine Mountain region.
 The weather was warm and clear as Sam parked his car and followed the trail up the Brandywine Valley and onto the subalpine ridges at the 6500ft elevation.
 During the evening the long spell of clear weather ended and heavy cloud began to descend onto the mountain range.
 By Saturday morning the complex, glaciated 7500ft elevation mountain range, including Brandywine Mountain, Metaldome Mountain, Power Mountain, Mount Fee and Mount Cayley, were all shrouded in thick cloud.

 When Sam did not return for an evening engagement in Vancouver on Saturday night his family and friends became concerned.
 However

-Mount Fee 7,548ft / 2,134m (Left of Center) from Brandywine Ridge
+Mount Fee 7,548ft from Brandywine Ridge

 Soon after notification on late Sunday afternoon a search helicopter was dispatched to the Brandywine region but only managed to find intermittent breaks in the thick cloud cover.
 The high mountain range, in a region where southern maritime and northern outflow winds combine, is known locally for it's bad weather and heavy precipitation.
-By nightfall, after only sporadic glimpses into the region, the helicopter returned to Base.
+By nightfall, after only sporadic glimpses into the region, the helicopter returned to the Command Post.
 There were no new clues as to Sam's location.

 Brandywine Search Area Map

-Day 3 of the Alpine Search
+News of the Alpine Search

-On Tuesday 24th August Whistler SAR increased the search effort and called in mutual aid from the neighboring Pemberton Search and Rescue and Squamish Search and Rescue teams.
+the search effort was increased by calling in more responders.
 The lower logging roads in the Squamish River Valley, on the West side of the Brandywine range, were patrolled, but their were no signs of Samuel Black having exited in that direction.
 Detailed interviews with family and friends indicated the distinct possibility of an expanded search area.
 Samuel was reported to have previously climbed the neighboring Metaldome Mountain and was said to be interested in travelling to Grizzly Lake, below Powder Mountain, as well as having considered a high level alpine traverse south from Grizzly Lake, past the steep spires of Mount Fee, to Cypress Mountain.
 Access to all of these areas was possible from his known starting location in the lower Brandywine Valley.

-Creating Search Assignments using the
+Creating Search Assignments with

-On Wednesday 25th August the search continued with occasional flights possible over the lower Brandywine Valley, but generally the main high alpine areas remained shrouded in cloud and inprenetrable by air.
+On Wednesday 25th August the search continued with occasional flights possible over the lower Brandywine Valley, but generally the main high alpine areas remained shrouded in cloud and impenetrable by air.
 Twenty ground searchers were dispatched into the region but again found the visibility to be extremely poor.
 In a region of high alpine peaks, cliff bands, deep ravines and open glaciers with exposed crevasses, safe travel was severely restricted by the poor visibility.
-By mid afternoon the ground searchers started to return to the SAR base, frustrated again by the lack of opportunity to travel far into the alpine region.
+By mid afternoon the ground searchers started to return to the Command Post, frustrated again by the lack of opportunity to travel far into the alpine region.

-Additional fresh search teams were called in from Lions Bay SAR, the North Shore Rescue, Central Fraser Valley SAR, Surrey SAR and Coquitlam SAR, however the technical nature of the terrain restricted the responders to only those with significant experience in alpine travel and bad weather navigation.
 By midnight a software-prioritized set of expanded search assignments had been created and additional advance base camp equipment readied for immediate deployment at daybreak.

 Sam Black (at center) on the NW Brandywine Glacier